Professional profile

 Profile and mandate

-Depending on the matter, the legal framework may include the Treaties, the Charter of Fundamental Rights of the European Union, the GDPR, sectoral regulatory instruments, national public law, international humanitarian law and international criminal law.
+The core focus lies in European Union law, GDPR, AVG, DSGVO, data protection law, regulatory structures, cross border accountability and institutional responsibility.
+Depending on the matter, the legal framework may include the Treaties, the Charter of Fundamental Rights of the European Union, sectoral EU regulation, national public law, international law and procedural standards of public accountability.

-Published material may include public summaries, structured dossier entries, linked filings and supporting annexes.
-Some matters remain partially published where procedural sensitivity, evidentiary integrity or privacy concerns require restraint.
+Published material may include public summaries, legal complaints, linked documents, procedural notes, timelines and supporting annexes.
+Some information is deliberately limited where privacy, procedural sensitivity, evidentiary integrity or strategic restraint requires it.

 Methodology